Xuefeng-Zhu/Everedu/Proposal.md

 		+ Implement attendance interface
 		+ Implement quiz interface
 + Third Week
-	+ Integrate Firebase into the both motile client and web client
+	+ Integrate Firebase into the both mobile client and web client
 		+ Be able to login in using Firebase account system
 		+ Be able to store/fetch data using Firebase
 			+ Get profile data